ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 };
 ```

-Snapshot captures both global (session's view) and ephemeral state.
+Snapshot captures both global (session's view) and session state.
 Restore is bit-identical.
-Ephemeral IDs are preserved — the session continues exactly where it left off.
+Session IDs are preserved — the session continues exactly where it left off.

 ---